dynamsoft-docs/license-server-docs/selfhosting/DLSonWindows.md

 ## Installation

-### Run the installer
+### Run DLS as a service

-Download the installer from [Dynamsoft-Licensing-Tracking-Server v2.2.19](https://tst.dynamsoft.com/public/download/dls/2.2.19/dynamsoft_dls-win_x64-v2.2.19.zip) and unzip it to a proper location.
+1. Download the installer from [Dynamsoft-Licensing-Tracking-Server v2.2.19](https://tst.dynamsoft.com/public/download/dls/2.2.19/dynamsoft_dls-win_x64-v2.2.19.zip) and unzip it to a proper location.
 In our case, it's unzipped to **"E:\dynamsoft_dls-win_x64-v2.2.19"**.

-There are two ways to get the server running:

-#### Run DLS as an application

-This can be done simply by executing the batch file **"startup.bat"**

-#### Run DLS as a service

-This can be done with the help of the tool [NSSM](https://nssm.cc/).
+2. Install DLS as a service with the help of the tool `NSSM`.
 The following steps show how it works.

 * Download [NSSM](https://nssm.cc/ci/nssm-2.24-101-g897c7ad.zip) and unzip, in our case, it's unzipped to **"E:\nssm-2.24"**
 * Open cmd, navigate to the directory **"E:\nssm-2.24\win64"** and run the following command